Acids Bases and Salts O Level: 5 Facts Every Student Must Know

 • Direct combination — used in specific cases like iron sulfide formation

 A very common exam question presents a scenario and asks you to select the appropriate method and describe the steps.
-Make sure you understand why each method is chosen, not just what the steps are.
+Understanding why each method is chosen — not just the steps — is what separates a full-mark answer from a partial one.

 Fact 5: Indicators Tell You Whether a Solution Is Acidic or Alkaline